yodrew/yodrew.github.io/_pages/darkness.md

 I tried several methods of darkening windows in ~100 spaces.
 Two work well: double blind and panel.
 Plans and instructions follow.

-Notes on others I tried—foil, velcro, roller blind—are below.
-Their descriptions, instructions, and drawings are archived in the [zip file](/darkroom-retreat.zip).
+Notes to others I tried—foil, velcro, roller blind—are below, with a link.

 If your room's air supply comes through your window, attach a helix vent to the back of the blind.
 If the recess doesn't allow this, attach the vent to the front.
 Test position of vent before cutting a slot for it to make sure it clears the window frame and handles.
 The slot jig usually works.
 See [helix vent parts](/air#helix).